Regulatory actions for Feb. 21, 2025

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Apellis, Arctic Vision, Biorestorative, Clearside, CSL, Genmab, Irlab, Polaritybio, Signet, Sobi.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Pranaq.

 Briefs